-Naviance Family Connection is a tool used to help students, grades 6 through 12, plan for a successful transition out of high school through course selection and career exploration.
+Naviance Family Connection is a tool used to help students, grades 6 through 12, plan for a successful transition out of high school through academic and career development.

-Students use Family Connection to access information on careers and colleges, to complete self-directed surveys, to choose courses for the next school year, and to apply to colleges.
+Students use Family Connection to access information on careers and colleges, to complete self-directed surveys, to choose courses for the next school year and to apply to colleges.

-Family Connection may be accessed through the district website at www.rhnet.org/familyconnection.
-A link to the Family Connection site is also available on the Burger, Roth, NGA, Senior High School, and Vollmer webpages in the quick links column at the left of the page.
+Family Connection may be accessed through the website at www.rhnet.org/familyconnection.
+A link to the Family Connection site is also available on the Burger, Roth, NGA, Senior High School and Vollmer websites in the left hand column under "Quick Links."

 Once on the Family Connection page, please choose your student's appropriate school Family Connection link.
-Parents/guardians are encouraged to use Naviance together with their students.
+Parents/guardians are encouraged to utilize Naviance with their students.